Driver Visa Sponsorship Jobs in Illinois

 Which visa types are most common for driver roles in Illinois?

-Most commercial driver roles in Illinois are filled through employment-based immigrant visas, particularly EB-3 (unskilled or skilled worker categories), since CDL driving generally does not meet the specialty occupation standard required for an H-1B.
+Most commercial driver roles in Illinois are filled through employment-based immigrant visas, particularly EB-3 (unskilled or skilled worker categories), since CDL driving generally does not meet the specialty occupation standard required for an H-1B visa.
 Some drivers working for companies connected to specific treaty countries may explore other nonimmigrant pathways.
 Because the H-1B is typically unavailable for standard driving roles, sponsored drivers usually go through lengthier PERM-based green card processes.

 Which cities in Illinois have the most driver sponsorship jobs?